Alterdesk/hubot-example/README.md

 ```
 // Start the questionnaire
 User >> Bot: "@<BOT_USERNAME> command"
+// Bot was triggered for first question
 User << Bot: "What is the answer for question one?"
+// User responds without mentioning the bot
 User >> Bot: "First answer"
+// Bot was triggered because of active questionnaire
 User << Bot: "What is the answer for question two?"
+// User responds again
 User >> Bot: "Second answer"
+// Questionnaire summary, bot stops listening for messages without mention from user
 User << Bot: "Thank you, your answers were: 'First answer' and 'Second answer'"
 ```